Kuranda

 Population growth drivers in Kuranda are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Analysis of ABS population updates and AreaSearch validations indicates that the suburb of Kuranda had an estimated population of around 3,374 as of Feb 2026.
-This reflects a growth of 101 people since the 2021 Census, which reported a population of 3,273.
-The change is inferred from AreaSearch's estimation of the resident population at 3,355 following examination of ABS's latest ERP data release in June 2024 and an additional 12 validated new addresses since the Census date.
-This results in a density ratio of 29 persons per square kilometer.
-Population growth was primarily driven by interstate migration contributing approximately 56% of overall population gains during recent periods, though all drivers including overseas migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since May 2026, the suburb of Kuranda's population is estimated at around 3,343.
+This reflects an increase of 70 people (2.1%) since the 2021 Census, which reported a population of 3,273 people.
+The change is inferred from the resident population of 3,335, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 13 validated new addresses since the Census date.
+This level of population equates to a density ratio of 29 persons per square kilometer.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 56% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort.
-Looking ahead, regional areas across the nation are projected to have above median population growth, with the suburb of Kuranda expected to grow by 593 persons to reach a total population of 3,967 by 2041.
-This reflects an increase of 18.1% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, an above median population growth of regional areas across the nation is projected, with the suburb expected to grow by 547 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 16.1% over the 16 years.

 Frequently Asked Questions - Population